Does my graduate institution need to be a member of the Consortium for Faculty Diversity at Liberal Arts Colleges?

 Are there word limits for the different sections of the application?
 How long should my responses be?

 Applicants are encouraged to limit their responses in the demographic information area to up to 300 words for each area.
 If you exceed the limits in those fields, you will receive an error message.
-Applications will vary in length based on individual a candidate's experiences.
+Applications will vary in length based on a candidate's experiences.
 Formatting is very limited in the spaces provided for text.
 Hence, candidates are strongly advised to submit complete, yet concise responses.
-All information uploaded may be cut and pasted from other documents (such as a curriculum vitae).
+Text may be cut and pasted into the allotted spaces from other documents.

 The application has many sections.
 Where should I put information that does not seem to fit any particular category?